Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Budget gaming earbuds with low-latency gaming mode hit 40-60ms latency, which is imperceptible.
 The audio syncs perfectly with your gameplay.
 This is why budget earbuds are objectively better for gaming than AirPods or AirPods Pro.

 But here's what makes this interesting: budget earbud brands like QCY, Soundcore, and TOZO are competitively priced ($30-50) while AirPods cost $180-250.
-So you're getting better gaming performance for 80% less money.
+So you're getting better gaming performance for much less.
 This is one of those rare situations where the cheaper product is objectively superior.

 Latency: The #1 Gaming Stat Nobody Talks About